-Private taxi service is available in any city from several companies listed in the phone book yellow pages or online.
+Private taxi and ridesharing services such as Uber and Lyft are widely available across the Bay Area.
 Taxis are the most expensive form of transportation, but can be reasonable and convenient if there is a small group.
-Taxi drivers are generally tipped 10-15% of the fare.
+Taxi and rideshare drivers are generally tipped 10-15% of the fare.
 For more information on transportation including Uber and Lyft, refer to: http://internationaloffice.berkeley.edu/Transportation